amponce/market-intel/outstatic/content/posts/the-energy-update.md

   picture: 'https://avatars.githubusercontent.com/u/124637922?v=4'
 slug: 'the-energy-update'
 description: ''
-coverImage: ''
+coverImage: '/images/rfp-brand-qwmt-Y4Mz.webp'
 publishedAt: '2023-08-28T18:10:16.071Z'
 ---

 ***THE ENERGY UPDATE for 8-28-23***

-****
+---

 *NYMEX, you’re fine.
 CA Basis, what is your problem??! *

 THE DRIVING FACTORS

-**NYMEX **– NYMEX spent last week focused far more on supply than the stifling heat here in CA and TX, as well as most of the U.S. NYMEX opened this week at $2.69 for the prompt month, went as high as $2.73, and is currently sitting at today’s low of $2.54.
+\*\*NYMEX \*\*– NYMEX spent last week focused far more on supply than the stifling heat here in CA and TX, as well as most of the U.S. NYMEX opened this week at $2.69 for the prompt month, went as high as $2.73, and is currently sitting at today’s low of $2.54.
 Resistance today starts at $2.75 - $2.82.
 Support starts at $2.56 - $2.50.
 We hit that Support level today.
 We’re in a pretty good pretty spot right now and if the driving factors stay as is, we could see the start of Shoulder Season later this week or by Labor Day Weekend once that bright red ball of heat makes its way across the U.S.

 **BASIS** – We know what the problem is with CA Basis – lack of pipeline options, lack of intrastate production, lack of intrastate storage, and a growing demand for natgas even as our state government fights to do away with natgas.
 Both PG&E CG and SoCal CG Basis prices are up strong from last week.
 Well above normal temperatures in the first half of this week throughout California and the Southwest are pushing basis prices up.
 Hoping for the CPUC’s storage increased request to be voted in this Thursday.
 If approved, we should see Basis prices fall.
 If denied, we should expect greater volatility than what we experienced last winter.
 Even money until Thursday’s decision.
 And for those saying Newsom should do the right thing and shut it down, along with Diablo Nuclear, is it safe to assume that you’re willing to pay the difference for everyone when power prices skyrocket here in the Gold-Plated State that is California?